suneel0101/InstrumentalJS/README.md

 </script>
 ```

-Now the page is instrumented to do the following:

-1. When a user clicks on the "Purchase" button, an ajax POST will be sent to the defaultEndpoint, "/myloggingendpoint" with the following data:
+When a user clicks on the "Purchase" button, an ajax POST will be sent to the defaultEndpoint, "/myloggingendpoint" with the following data:

 ```
 {